JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 ### Plot 1: Waves

-To begin, we will define some parameters and extract some data used by the plot.
-First, we extract relevant data from dsCDF; for the matplotlib pcolormesh plot of speed, we will need x and y coordinates, alongside velocities in the x and y directions, denoted with u and v in this dataset.
+We extract relevant data from dsCDF; for the matplotlib pcolormesh plot of speed, we will need x and y coordinates, alongside velocities in the x and y directions, denoted with U and V in this dataset.
 These variables use the psi positional coordinates.

 ```python
 # unfiltered versions of velocity/coordinates for pcolormesh